ncsurobotics/srv/README.md

 Scala is to Java as C++ is to C. Scala provides more flexible types and better gaurentees, while still being able to interoperate seamlessly with Java.
 As a JVM language, Scala gets all of the myriad benifits of
-Java: portability, the Gradle build system, a garbage collector, an [ide](https://www.jetbrains.com/idea/), annotations processors, and a [familiar documentation style.](https://docs.scala-lang.org/style/scaladoc.html) What’s more, Scala cuts down on the verbosity of Java and removes the *pants oriented clothing* issue, helping users to define the problem in terms of itself
+Java: portability, the Gradle build system, a garbage collector, an [ide par excellece](https://www.jetbrains.com/idea/), annotations processors, and a [familiar documentation style.](https://docs.scala-lang.org/style/scaladoc.html) What’s more, Scala cuts down on the verbosity of Java and removes the *pants oriented clothing* issue, helping users to define the problem in terms of itself